Customer Spotlight: Orca Island Cabins

 As Dennis and Susan developed their plans to start their waterfront vacation destination, they felt a strong desire to make their property eco-friendly.
 In the mid-1990s, ecotourism was a relatively new concept, but with so much natural beauty in Alaska, the couple committed to preserving the acreage they owned by approaching development sustainably.

 Enter Pacific Yurts.
-A kayak guide that Dennis and Susan knew first introduced them to the yurt (that happened to be a Pacific Yurt), which he used as an office for his business.
-Due to the Pacific Yurt’s sustainable design and ease of assembly, the couple immediately liked that they could build a unique structure that would minimally impact the island’s fragile and mossy topsoil.
-They then decided to build their yurts as somewhat of an experiment, knowing they could easily replace the structures with something more traditional should the project go south.
+After being introduced to Pacific Yurts by a friend, the couple immediately liked the sustainable design, ease of assembly, and the minimal impact that yurts would have on the island’s fragile and mossy topsoil.
+They decided to build their yurts as an experiment, knowing they could easily replace the structures with something more traditional should the project go south.
 Luckily, the responses they’ve received from their guests have been wholly ecstatic and met with positivity.

 The Process of Building Pacific Yurts on Orca Island